 - difficulty maintaining relationships

-- a sense of alienation emotional disconnect from others
+- a sense of alienation or emotional disconnect from others

-- high achievement due to overconfidence but disrupted performance in the face of defeat or criticism
+- high achievement due to overconfidence but poor performance in the face of defeat or criticism

 - social withdrawal

 In some cases, other disorders such as depression and anxiety can accompany NPD.

 Diagnosing NPD can be challenging, as it is one of several types of personality disorders, and some features may overlap.
 A person may also have NPD alongside another condition that affects their mood and behaviors.

 In addition, a person with NPD may not recognize that problems in their life stem from their behavior and may blame others instead.

 Someone with NPD may be highly sensitive to perceived criticisms or slights, making it difficult for others to talk with them about their behavior and how it can be harmful.